MCT-master/mct-master.github.io/_posts/2024-03-15-julianmb-webPD.md

 WebPD is a compiler that takes Pure Data patches and converts audio graph and processing objects from a patch and converts them into JavaScript or AssemblyScript 3.
 This can then be integrated into any web application, without needing to access the compiler or Pure Data again.

-The accompying video can be found at the bottom of this blog post.
+The accompanying video can be found at the bottom of this blog post.
 This blog post will not serve as a how-to guide on using WebPD but rather a short guide on how to use HTML and CSS to customize the styling of elements you are likely to use in a WebPD application.

 If you’d like to learn about WebPD you can access the [WebPD Github](https://github.com/sebpiq/WebPd).
 When using WebPD there are considerations you will want to take when building your Pure Data patch, such as only using objects compatible with WedPD.
 A full list of compatible objects is available on the [WebPD Roadmap]().